ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

  {{property_a, value_a_two}, {property_b, value_b_two}}]
 ```

-So we have:
+There are a lot of close equivalences:

  * sets are equivalent to double graphs
  * maps are equivalent to triple graphs
  * tables and the above are all mostly equivalent

-There are some details to add, but that will do for a summary.

 ---